-The work of drawing new boundaries began in April 2014 with the first meeting of a committee of parents, teachers, FCPS administrators, two school board members, a district Equity Council representative, a city planning official, a home builder and other community stakeholders.
-The school board-approved panel hosts meetings that are open to the public.
-Community input is also welcome via online comments at www.fcps.net/letstalk.
+The work of drawing new boundaries began in spring 2014 with the committee of parents, teachers, FCPS administrators, two school board members, a district Equity Council representative, a city planning official, a home builder and other community stakeholders.
+Meetings of the school board-approved panel were open to the public, and community input was welcome throughout the process.